nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 1. User enters command to change view

-2.  compal displays the selected view on GUI.
+2. COMPal displays the selected view on GUI.

 **Use Case 6: Mark Task as Done**